Kikiisyourfriend/ProjectIsothermalExpert/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report bugs using the template below
+about: Report bugs using this template.
-title: '[BUG] '
+title: '[BUG] - TITLE'
 labels: ''
 assignees: Kikiisyourfriend